 Galle lighthouse of southern Sri Lanka considered as the oldest lighthouse in the island that still serves the ships until today.
-This is the first lighthouse of built in Sri Lanka in 1848 under the British administration.
-The lighthouse was 24.5 meters in height and located about 100 from the current lighthouse.
+This is the first lighthouse of built-in Sri Lanka in 1848 under the British administration.
+The earlier Galle lighthouse was 24.5 meters in height and located about 100 from the current lighthouse.
 This lighthouse was burnt down in 1936.

 This beacon existed in its original form for about a century, until it was destroyed by a fire.
 Thereafter a new lighthouse was erected by the British administration in 1839, which functions with a prism lens of glass giving wider coverage to the ships in the sea.
 The height of the present lighthouse is 26.5 meters.

-The lighthouse is located towards the southern border of Galle fortress and clearly visible as you enter the fort.
-The lighthouse offers a fantastic and breathtaking view over the Indian Ocean as well as the city of Galle.
-However, the opportunity of reaching the summit of the lighthouse is not possible for visitors anymore, the wooden door is locked all the time.
+The Galle Lighthouse is located towards the southern border of Galle fortress and clearly visible as you enter the fort.
+The Galle lighthouse offers a fantastic and breathtaking view over the Indian Ocean as well as the city of Galle.
+However, the opportunity of reaching the summit of the Galle lighthouse is not possible for visitors anymore, the wooden door is locked all the time, due to security reasons.

 Southern Sri Lankan city of Galle harbours a beautiful stretch of sandy beaches famous for sea bath, sunbath, diving, snorkelling and various other water sports.
 Its bays, coves and diving sites are heavens for underwater explorers.
 A large number of tourists anchoring at the fort of Galle for holidays, from this vantage you can’t miss the sight of lighthouse that lies on a solitary promontory.
 Cafes and galleries touting fresh seafood salads and rice curry are popular with foreigners, and many foreign, as well as foreign visitors, take a stroll along the rampart while enjoying the cool sea breeze, to explore the various parts of the historical monument.